 Take your average manager or executive with many years of experience.

-Sure.
-A resume can go beyond two pages — though I would tread cautiously anytime you go past that two-page mark.
+A resume can go beyond two pages — though tread cautiously anytime you go beyond two pages.

-If there’s a time when you write into a third page, I recommend revisiting your target and then evaluating what you’re including in your resume that’s irrelevant and possibly redundant.
+If you’ve written into a third page, I recommend revisiting your target and reviewing your resume for irrelevant and redundant details.

-If you are listing positions that are older than 10-15 years old, ask yourself “why”?
+When writing your resume, always criticize the oldest jobss you’re including.
+If you are listing jobs that are older than 10-15 years old, ask yourself “why”?
 And, are these necessary?

 5. HANDLING EMPLOYMENT GAPS IN YOUR RESUME